-Look at the previous Design Day booklet for ideas on how to write project descriptions.
-Design Day booklets from previous semesters are available online by following links to previous Design Days from the current Design Day web page.
+Look at the previous Design Day booklet for ideas on how to write project descriptions Design Day booklets from previous semesters are available on-line by following links from the Design Day Booklet page.

-As one more example, you can read the project description that I wrote for the Spartan Basketball Player Timer.
+As one more example, read the project description that Dr. D wrote for the Spartan Basketball Player Timer.
 A link to it appears on the Downloads page under MSU Men's Basketball.